ayooladedeji/quidiniTest/README.md

 Another vital part of the development life cycle is a healthy amount of unit testing.
 The app uses AndroidJunit4 to test utilities, classes, correctly populating a list of customers etc.

 In developing this way, one is able to first plan their code and then develop against their test specification.
-Doing this means We can be confident in our business logic before going on to develop  for the customer facing user interface.
+Doing this means We can be confident in our business logic before going on to develop  for the customer-facing user interface.